Amazing Sites to see at Luxor Temple

 Luxor Temple was known as Ipt-Rsyt, or the southern shrine, in order to differentiate between this temple and Karnak Temple, located at the northern house of Amon Ra.
 Luxor Temple had been located around three kilometers to the south of Karnak.

-Luxor Temple was not built like most of the other ancient Egyptian temples on the east-west axis.
+The Temple of Luxor was not built like most of the other ancient Egyptian temples on the east-west axis.
 But was directed towards Karnak to set the Feast of Opet.

 It was established in the Eighteenth Dynasty (1550–1295 BC) since Amenhotep III is the ninth of the Eighteenth Dynasty Pharaohs.